The MFL Bison Ranch Philosophy

 In addition, we'll expand and improve our use of our bison as components of the nutrient cycle.
 As Alan Savory and several other researchers discovered, and many regenerative producers have demonstrated, grazing herbivores, particularly ruminants, are essential to native grasslands environments and their absence actually results in a loss of plant, insect and other animal diversity.
 Our bison visit all of our land, pasture and forage crop land, at some time during the year with all of our hay land being pastured each autumn.
 Our aim is to increase the use of standing forage for autumn and winter feed, increasing our retention of valuable biomass and recycling nutrients on all of our land.

-It'll take us a few years to build the diversity in our tame pasture/hay land, but our largest hay-field was seeded to an 8-species annual cocktail crop in 2017, and is being seeded to a multi-species perennial forage crop in 2019.
-This will include 7 grasses; a meadow brome, an orchardgrass, three varieties of tall fescue and two varieties of slender wheatgrass.
-In addition, it'll have 3 legumes; cicer milkvetch, sainfoin and a red clover.
-Finally, we're going to put some chickory in on part of the field to see how it works out.
-If it turns out well, we may add more in the future.
+It'll take us a few years to build the diversity in our tame pasture/hay land, but our largest hay-field was seeded to an 8-species annual cocktail crop in 2017, and was seeded to a multi-species perennial forage crop in 2019.
+This included 7 grasses; a meadow brome, an orchardgrass, three varieties of tall fescue and two varieties of slender wheatgrass.
+In addition, it has 3 legumes; cicer milkvetch, sainfoin and a red clover.

-Our next hay field renewal is being worked to a very shallow level with a high speed disc harrow.
+Our next hay field renewal was worked to a very shallow level with a high speed disc harrow in 2018.
 The aim is to level out what has become an extremely rough field while causing minimum disturbance of the soil biology.
-It will then immediately be seeded to a green feed mix, including winter triticale (spring seeded, harvested as grass), Italian ryegrass, hairy vetch, annual ryegrass and sweet clover.
-We'll bale green feed off in 2018, inter-seed some barley early 2019, which will re-grow with the triticale, hairy vetch and sweet clover (all biennials), which we'll cut early before anything heads out.
-We'll then seed down a perennial mix to return the field to hay/pasture production.
+It was then immediately be seeded to a green feed mix, including winter triticale (spring seeded, harvested as grass), Italian ryegrass, hairy vetch, annual ryegrass and sweet clover.
+It was then baled as greenfeed in 2018, interseeded with more triticale, hairy vetch and clover in 2019 and baled again.
+In 2020 it was seeded down with winter triticale and a perennial mix of 7 grasses and 4 legumes.
+This field was grazed in the autumn of 2020 and the forage harvested in the summer is currently being fed back on that field during the winter months, returning the biomass back to the field.

 High Quality Breeding Stock